Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Multi-task Gridworld Dataset

-\FloatBarrier We visualize all original 64 skills (Fig.~\ref{fig:app_gridworld}) introduced in Sec.~\ref{sec:exp1}.
+We visualize all original 64 motifs (Fig.~\ref{fig:app_gridworld}) introduced in Sec.~\ref{sec:exp1}.
 It shows some meaningful patterns as mentioned before.
-For example, skill 0 assigns high values to those $(s,a)$ pairs leading to the middle-middle grid and the bottom-middle grid, and assigns low values to the up-left grid and the up-right grid.
+For example, motif 0 assigns high values to those $(s,a)$ pairs leading to the middle-middle grid and the bottom-middle grid, and assigns low values to the up-left grid and the up-right grid.
 Thus, it is employed negatively in Task 0 (up-left reward) and Task 2 (up-right reward).
-However, Task 4 (middle-middle) didn't use this skill and used skill 39 negatively instead.
-The complex many-to-many relationship between skills and tasks informs us of the redundancy in the original skills, which inspires us to use PCA to analyze the principal components of the skill space and simplify the skill weights.
-It could be seen from the comparison between Fig.~\ref{fig:exp1}D and Fig.~\ref{fig:app_gridworld}A that principal components are a less redundant description of the skill space.
+However, Task 4 (middle-middle) didn't use this motif and used motif 39 negatively instead.
+The complex many-to-many relationship between motifs and tasks informs us of the redundancy in the original motifs, which inspires us to use PCA to analyze the principal components of the motif space and simplify the motif weights.
+It could be seen from the comparison between Fig.~\ref{fig:exp1}D and Fig.~\ref{fig:app_gridworld}A that principal components are a less redundant description of the motif space.